Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : discretization

-The idea of the proof is that given a finitely supported function $f:\Gamma\to X$, we extend it to a global function $F:G\to X$ via a partition of unity, and then Theorem \ref{thm:nilpotentVvsH} for $F$ will give Theorem \ref{thm:pq-global} for $f$.
+The idea of the proof is that given a finitely supported function $f:\Gamma\to X$, we extend it to a global function $F:G\to X$ via a partition of unity, and then Theorem \ref{thm:nilpotentVvsH} for $F$ will give Lemma \ref{lem:pq-global} for $f$.

 Let $G$ be the Malcev completion of $\Gamma$.
-Since $\Gamma$ is a co-compact lattice of $G$, there exists a compactly supported smooth function $\chi:G\to [0,1]$ with
+Since $\Gamma$ is a co-compact lattice of $G$, there exists a compactly supported smooth function $\chi:G\to \left[0,1\right]$ with

-where for each $x\in \Gamma$, $\chi_x:G\to X$ is given by $\chi_x(h)=\chi(x^{-1}h)$, $h\in G$.
+where for each $x\in \Gamma$, $\chi_x:G\to X$ is given by $\chi_x\left(h\right)=\chi\left(x^{-1}h\right)$, $h\in G$.
 Let $A=\operatorname{supp}\chi$; we may assume $A^{-1}=A$.
 Note that $\operatorname{supp}\chi_x=xA$ and

 As $A$ is compact, we may fix $m\in \mathbb{N}$ for which $A^2\cap \Gamma\subseteq B^\Gamma_m$.

 Let $f:\Gamma\to X$ be finitely supported.
 Define $F:G\to X$ by